November Online Arts, Antiques & Curiosities Auction

 Three-dimensional, sculpted stained-glass window panel (6-feet plus or minus); substantial amounts of petrified wood, including several large pieces weighing hundreds of pounds; vintage balsa-wood airplanes; large triplane model; glass floor panels originally used in the Holyoke Public Library; shelving and display cases; large, wooden pond sailboat; large collection of vinyl record albums; carved-wood, fish-shaped bowls & trays; wine bottles; plasma ball lamp; fabric-art frog in Windsor chair; large globe in wooden frame; etc.

 The online catalog & bidder registration will be available soon

 Terms of sale: Each item for sale is sold AS-IS, WHERE-IS.
 All sales are final.
 We have made every attempt to describe each item as accurately as possible.
 We are not responsible for errors or omissions.
 A 15% Buyer’s Premium is applied to all purchases.
 6.25% MA sales tax.
 Tax exempt buyers must provide their resale certificate/tax exempt number when obtaining a bidder’s number.
 Payment must be made in U.S. dollars.
 Online payment options (e.g., PayPal, Square) available upon request.
 Complete payment required after the conclusion of the auction.
 Management reserves the right to hold items or titles to items until funds clear.
 All winning bidders must make arrangements to remove items from the auction location at time of payment.
 Payment must be made at the conclusion of the auction.
-Removal days: Monday-Wednesday, October 11-13, 10am-5pm at our offices at 140 Pine Street, Florence, MA 01062.
+Removal days: Open pickup for winning bidders Monday-Wednesday, November 22-24, 10am-5pm at the storage location at 532 Main Street, Holyoke, MA 01040.